Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 # Statistical models

 Truth be told, you won't be using object-oriented programming in most day to day R programming.
-Most analyses you do in R involve transformation of data, typically implemented as some sort of data flow, that is much better captured by functional programming.
+Most analyses you do in R involve the transformation of data, typically implemented as some sort of data flow, that is best captured by functional programming.
 When you write such pipelines, you will probably be using polymorphic functions, but you rarely need to create your own classes.
 If you need to implement a new statistical model, however, you usually do want to create a new class.

-A lot of data analysis requires that you infer parameters of interest or you build a model to predict properties of your data, but in many of those cases you don't necessarily need to know exactly how the model is constructed, how it infers parameters, or how it predicts new values.
-You can use the `coefficents` function to get inferred parameters from a fitted model or you can use the `predict` function to predict new values and you can use those two functions with almost any statistical model.
+A lot of data analysis requires that you infer parameters of interest or you build a model to predict properties of your data, but in many of those cases, you don't necessarily need to know exactly how we constructed the model, how it infers parameters, or how it predicts new values.
+You can use the `coefficients` function to get inferred parameters from a fitted model, or you can use the `predict` function to predict new values, and you can use those two functions with almost any statistical model.
 That is because most models are implemented as classes with implementations for the generic functions `coefficients` and `predict`.

 As an example of object-oriented programming in action, we can implement our own model in this chapter.
 We will keep it simple, so we can focus on the programming aspects and not the statistical theory, but still implement something that isn't already built into R. We will implement a version of Bayesian linear regression.

 ## Bayesian linear regression

-The simplest form of linear regression is fitting a line to data points.
-Imagine we have vectors `x` and `y`, we wish to produce coefficients `w[1]` and `w[2]` such that `y[i] = w[1] + w[2] x[i] + e[i]` where the `e` is a vector of errors that we want to make as small as possible (we typically assume that the errors are identically normally distributed when we consider it a statistical problem and so we want to have the minimal variance for the errors).
-When fitting linear models with the `lm` function, you getting the maximum likelihood values for the weights `w[1]` and `w[2]`, but if you wish to do Bayesian statistics you should instead consider this weight vector `w` as a random variable, and fitting it to the data in `x` and `y` means updating it from its prior distribution to its posterior distribution.
+The simplest form of linear regression fits a line to data points.
+Imagine we have vectors `x` and `y`, we wish to produce coefficients `w[1]` and `w[2]` such that `y[i] = w[1] + w[2] x[i] + e[i]` where the `e` is a vector of errors that we want to make as small as possible.
+We typically assume that the errors are identically normally distributed when we consider it a statistical problem and so we want to have the minimal variance of the errors.
+When fitting linear models with the `lm` function, you getting the maximum likelihood values for the weights `w[1]` and `w[2]`, but if you wish to do Bayesian statistics you should instead consider this weight vector `w` as a random variable, and fit it to the data in `x`, and `y` means updating it from its prior distribution to its posterior distribution.

 A typical distribution for linear regression weights is the normal distribution.
-If we consider the weights multivariate normal distributed as their prior distribution then their posterior distribution given the data will also be normally distributed, which makes the mathematics very convenient.
+If we consider the weights multivariate normal distributed as their prior distribution, then their posterior distribution given the data will also be normally distributed, which makes the mathematics very convenient.

 We will assume that the prior distribution of `w` is a normal distribution with mean zero and independent components, so a diagonal covariance matrix.
 This means that, on average, we believe the line we are fitting to be flat and going through the plane origin, but how strongly we believe this depend on values in the covariance matrix.
-This we will parameterise with a so-called *hyper parameter*, `a`, that is the precision---one over the variance---of the weight components.
+This we will parameterize with a so-called *hyperparameter*, `a`, that is the precision---one over the variance---of the weight components.
 The covariance matrix will have `1/a` on its diagonal and zeros off-diagonal.

 We can represent a distribution over weights as the mean and covariance matrix of a multinomial normal distribution and construct the prior distribution from the precision like this: